Get ready for one of the hottest cricket tours of the year as India takes on Australia in a high-voltage run of ODIs and T20Is.

 Here is the full lineup of fixtures:

 Australia switches to Daylight Saving Time in October, but not every state follows it.
-So here is the match start time in IST for you 👇
+Here are the matches start times in Indian Standard Time (IST) 👇

 ODI Match Timings (Day/Night Games)